 Of note, the OLG has stipulated a seven-day deposit limit for new bettors.
 The site will allow you to change your limit, but only after the first seven-day period elapses.

 The deposit methods available on Proline Plus are instant once you have completed the registration process.
-There is a link on the main page that takes you to the deposit/withdrawal page, making it so that you won’t have to search too hard for the banking options.
+There is a link on the main page that takes you to the deposit/withdrawal page.
+So, you won’t have to search too hard for banking options.

 Proline Plus security features

 Proline’s platform is as safe and secure as one would expect from a government-run entity.

 One of the strengths that we found with the Proline+ website and app is the security features.
 Canadian sports betting has always been highly scrutinized and highly regulated.
 The same goes for Proline Plus and the Ontario Lottery and Gaming Commission, which is owned and operated by the Ontario government itself.

 The Ontario Lottery and Gaming Corporation has won awards from the World Lottery Association, which honored the OLG with the highest certification level for the corporation’s PlaySmart initiative to encourage responsible gambling.
 Not only is the program safe but it is complete with educational resources for new bettors and seasoned gamblers alike.

 Proline has been around in Ontario since 1992 and has no record of nefarious actions with any of its accounts.

 Proline Plus boasts a fairly extensive frequently asked questions section, a key part of a new site in a new betting market.
 Included in this section are questions about various markets, betting types, and just how to place a bet on the site.